10up/ElasticPress/README.md

   Recreates the alias index which points to every index in the network.

+* `wp elasticpress activate-module <module-slug> [--network-wide]`

+  Activate a module.
+If a re-indexing is required, you will need to do it manually. `--network-wide` will affect network activated ElasticPress.

+* `wp elasticpress deactivate-module <module-slug> [--network-wide]`

+  Deactivate a module. `--network-wide` will affect network activated ElasticPress.

+* `wp elasticpress list-modules [--all] [--network-wide]`

+  Lists active modules. `--all` will show all registered modules. `--network-wide` will force checking network options as opposed to a single sites options.

 * `wp elasticpress stats`

   Returns basic stats on Elasticsearch instance i.e. number of documents in current index as well as disk space used.